babies

 #43 Baby Sign Language with Sheryl White

 Our guest today is Sheryl White, a well-known baby sign language teacher in our area.
-She’s also a certified infant massage instructor, Reiki Master and also received training in her father-in-law’s program, Dr. Burton White’s ‘New Parents as Teachers’ based on his book the First Three Years of Life.
+She’s also a certified infant massage instructor, Reiki Master, and trained in her father-in-law Dr. Burton White’s program, “New Parents as Teachers,” based on his book The First Three Years of Life.

-Sheryl has been teaching classes to...
-Read more
+Sheryl has been teaching classes to parents, teachers,… Read more

 #42 Jeanette's Birth Stories